Calculating Your IVF Due Date

 IVF is a process where retrieved eggs are fertilized with sperm outside the body and then implanted back into the uterus.
 The lining of the uterus must be in the proper condition so that the embryo implants successfully.

 The timing of the process is critical so in some cases, embryos may be implanted within days of fertilization.
 This is considered a fresh transfer.
 Other times, the mother’s body may not be ready to receive the implantation, so the embryos are frozen to be transferred at a later date.
-Frozen transfers allow the mother’s body to build up the lining needed for implantation.
+A frozen transfer allows for the window that the embryo is able to implant and the uterus is able to receive the embryo to better line up.

 Why does RMA only do frozen embryo transfers?